StuckiSimon/HalCrawler/README.md

 ```
 new Resource(root, [link], [data]);
 ```
 In order to get child links of a resource use the ``` getChildLink(schema) ``` helper.
-This returns the link or an array of links which is available on a resource
+This returns the link or an array of links which is available on a resource.

 In order to get child data of a resource use the ``` getChildData(schema) ``` helper.
-This returns the data or an array of data which is available on a resource
+This returns the data or an array of data which is available on a resource.

 ## Command
 a command defines an action which should be performed on a given resource.
 The resource as well as the action is mandatory
 ```
-new Command(Resource, action.GET, [ignoreStore]);
+new Command(Resource, action.GET);
 ```
 Only for the root resource action is not required
 ```